Arm Stretches

 🚫 Don’ts

-✖ Force painful positions (discomfort is okay, sharp pain is not!)
+✖ Force painful positions – Discomfort is okay, sharp pain is not

-✖ Hold your breath (breathe deeply throughout!)
+✖ Hold your breath – Breathe deeply to help your muscles release

 ✅ Do’s

-✔ Warm up before dynamic arm stretches
+✔ Warm up before dynamic arm stretches – Light cardio first increases blood flow

-✔ Listen to your body’s limits
+✔ Listen to your body’s limits – Flexibility improves over weeks, not minutes

 Q: How long should I hold arm stretches?